VeriBlock/nodecore-releases/README.md

 The PoW Miner helps get the next block added to the VeriBlock blockchain.
 It will connect to a local instance of NodeCore, using UCP on port 8501.

+**Note: **If you are having trouble running nodecore-reference-pow on linux, you may need to make nodecore-reference-pow executable: chmod a+x nodecore-reference-pow

 1. Ensure that nodecore is running
-2. In the Command Line, run the "startpool".
+2. In the NodeCore CLI, run the "startpool" command.
 This will start the UCP NodeCore protocol on port 8501, which the miner needs.
-3. Unzip nodecore-reference-pow.tar
+3. Unzip nodecore-reference-pow.zip
-4. In the bin folder, if windows then run nodecore-reference-pow.bat, if linux then run nodecore-reference-pow
+4. In the bin folder, if Windows then run nodecore-reference-pow.bat, if linux then run nodecore-reference-pow
 5. Enter the input arguments
  1. How many threads would you like to mine on? --> such as 2 or 8.
  2. What host:port would you like to connect to for mining? --> 127.0.0.1:8501